Baby development at 5-6 months: what’s happening

 You’ll be surprised at how far your baby can roll and what she can reach, so always watch your baby.
 It’s a good idea to look at how you can make your home safe for your baby to move about in.

 Here are a few simple things you can do to help your baby’s development at this age:

 - Talk and listen to your baby: by doing this you’re helping him learn about language and communication.
-While you talk or listen, look your baby in the eye and make facial expressions to help your baby learn the link between words and feelings.
+While you talk and listen, look your baby in the eye and make facial expressions to help your baby learn the link between words and feelings.